cdmx1/wappler_sc_type_checker/README.md

 #### Developed and Maintained by: Roney Dsilva
 # Type Checker Formatter for Server Connect

-The `Type Checker` module provides a set of type checking functions for various data types.
+The `Type Checker` formatter provides a set of type checking functions for various data types.
 Each function checks the type of input data and returns a boolean value indicating whether the input matches the expected type.

 ### isNumber